TMCGroup/analytics-report/README.md

 ## Usage

-1 Create superuser by running`python manage.py createsuperuser` and Visit http://127.0.0.1:8000/admin then
+* (1) Create superuser by running`python manage.py createsuperuser` and Visit http://127.0.0.1:8000/admin then
 login using your created superuser credentials.
-2 Add Workspaces(available under reports in the side menu and control panel), this should be straight forward when logged in django admin.
+* (2) Add Workspaces(available under reports in the side menu and control panel), this should be straight forward when logged in django admin.
-3 Add Periodic tasks (available under django celery beat in the side menu and control panel) for get_workspace_data, get_hiwa_data and send_emails.
+* (3) Add Periodic tasks (available under django celery beat in the side menu and control panel) for get_workspace_data, get_hiwa_data and send_emails.
 Use Intervals or Crontabs accordingly.
-4 Add Project (select groups for respective project whose report is to be generated).
-This should be done after fetching data from RapidPro workspaces.
+* (4) Add Project (select groups and flows for respective project whose report is to be generated).
+This should be done after fetching.
+Also register the Emails that will be receiving the reports under Emails in django admin. data from RapidPro workspaces.
-5 Visit http://127.0.0.1:8000/home, this might take awhile to initially load depending on available data.
+* (5) Visit http://127.0.0.1:8000/home, this might take awhile to initially load depending on available data.
+Select any of the other links provided in the side bar to visit particular project results.
-6
+* (6) Modify Projects and Emails in django admin as required whenever.